aws/eks-anywhere/docs/content/en/docs/clustermgmt/support/supportbundle.md

 This guide covers the use of the EKS Anywhere Support Bundle for troubleshooting and support.
 This allows you to gather cluster information, save it to your administrative machine, and perform analysis of the results.

-EKS Anywhere leverages [troubleshoot.sh](https://troubleshoot.sh/) to [collect](https://troubleshoot.sh/docs/collect/) and [analyze](https://troubleshoot.sh/docs/analyze/) kubernetes cluster logs, cluster resource information, and other relevant debugging information.
+EKS Anywhere leverages [troubleshoot.sh](https://troubleshoot.sh/) to [collect](https://troubleshoot.sh/docs/collect/) and [analyze](https://troubleshoot.sh/docs/analyze/) Kubernetes cluster logs, cluster resource information, and other relevant debugging information.

 EKS Anywhere has two Support Bundle commands:

-`eksctl anywhere generate support-bundle` will execute a support bundle on your cluster, collecting relevant information, archiving it locally, and performing analysis of the results.
+`eksctl anywhere generate support-bundle` will generate a support bundle for your cluster, collecting relevant information, archiving it locally, and performing analysis of the results.

-`eksctl anywhere generate support-bundle-config` will generate a Support Bundle config yaml file for you to customize.
+`eksctl anywhere generate support-bundle-config` will generate a support bundle config yaml file for you to customize.

 Do not add personally identifiable information (PII) or other confidential or sensitive information to your support bundle.
 If you provide the support bundle to get support from AWS, it will be accessible to other AWS services, including AWS Support.